kaustuvsharma7/kaustuvsharma7/README.md

 - 👋 Hi, I’m Kaustuv Sharma
 - 👀 I’m interested in Software Development
 - 🌱 Bachelors in Computer Science
-- 📫 React me at @kaustubharajsharma@gmail.com
+- 📫 Reach me at @kaustubharajsharma@gmail.com

 <!---
 kaustuvsharma7/kaustuvsharma7 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.